STAC-USC/Graph_Learning/README.txt

-Graph Laplacian Learning (GLL) Package v2.1
+Graph Laplacian Learning (GLL) Package v2.2

 This MATLAB package includes implementations of graph learning algorithms presented in [1]-[2].
+The licensing information is available in LICENSE.txt

 [1] H. E. Egilmez, E. Pavez, and A. Ortega, "Graph learning from data under Laplacian and structural constraints," IEEE Journal of Selected Topics in Signal Processing, 2017.
     Arxiv version:
         H. E. Egilmez, E. Pavez, and A. Ortega, "Graph learning from data under structural and Laplacian constraints," CoRR, vol. abs/1611.05181v2,2016.
     [Online].
 Available: https://arxiv.org/abs/1611.05181

 [2] H. E. Egilmez, E. Pavez, and A. Ortega, "Graph Learning from Filtered Signals: Graph System and Diffusion Kernel Identification," IEEE Transactions on Signal and Information Processing over Networks, 2018.
     Arxiv version:
         H. E. Egilmez, E. Pavez, and A. Ortega, "Graph Learning from Filtered Signals: Graph System and Diffusion Kernel Identification," CoRR, vol. abs/1803.02553,2018.
     [Online].
 Available: https://arxiv.org/abs/1803.02553

 To install the package:
 (1) Download the source files.